NeikiDev/NeikiDev.github.io/tip-v2-build/docs/submission-policy.md

 - Junk files, such as text or log files containing only blank or irrelevant content.
 - Known clean files that are confirmed to be 100% safe and free of suspicion.
 - Files that are old & outdated (e.g., files uploaded to VirusTotal over 4 years ago with more than 30 detections)
+- Submitting files associated with the "BERBEW" family in bulk, as these are considered junk submissions.
+- Mass uploading identical files with the same malware configuration to spam or abuse the service

 ## Potentially Restricted Submissions